Woman, 32, falls overboard on Carnival cruise

 Story highlights

-- Woman was wearing a white dress with a pink floral pattern, Coast Guard says
+- Coast Guard identified the woman as Rina Patel, 32, of Interlaken, New York

-- Ship was about 27 miles southwest of Freeport, Bahamas, when she went overboard
+- Ship was about 27 miles southwest of Freeport, Bahamas, when woman went overboard

 (CNN)The US Coast Guard is searching for a woman who fell overboard from a Carnival cruise ship early Wednesday, according to a news release.

+The woman was Rina Patel, 32, of Interlaken, New York, the Coast Guard said in a statement.

-Witnesses saw the woman fall off the 11th deck of the Carnival Ecstasy at about 2:30 a.m.
+While witnesses said they saw her fall off the 11th deck of the Carnival Ecstasy at 2:30 a.m., the cruise ship company released a statement saying she was "witnessed jumping overboard."

 She was wearing a white dress with a pink floral pattern, the Coast Guard said.

-The ship was about 27 miles southwest of Freeport, Bahamas, when the woman went overboard.
-That's due east of Fort Lauderdale, Florida, but miles from the coast.
+The ship was 27 miles southwest of Freeport, Bahamas, when Patel went overboard.
+That's due east of Fort Lauderdale, Florida, but at least dozens of miles from the US coastline.

 The Carnival crew notified the 7th Coast Guard District Command Center, which launched a search operation.

+"It was one of those surreal things where it came on and they said it and you had to stop and think, 'Did they just say man overboard?'
+And then they repeated it four more times," she told CNN.

+On social media, Parks shared images of a search plane flying over the cruise ship at dawn.
+In another photo, taken around 3:40 a.m.
+ET, a small search vessel cuts through the dark water, its path illuminated by a flare.

-Coast Guard Air Station Miami has sent an MH-65 Dolphin helicopter, an HC-144 Ocean Sentry airplane and a cutter, the Gannet, to hunt for the 32-year-old.
+Coast Guard Air Station Miami has sent an MH-65 Dolphin helicopter, an HC-144 Ocean Sentry airplane and a cutter, the Gannet, to hunt for the woman.
 Another cutter, the Bernard C. Webber, and its crew were also diverted to help with the search.

 The Ecstasy's last port of call was Tuesday in Nassau, Bahamas.
 It was scheduled to arrive home in Charleston, South Carolina, on Thursday.